ParaMonte MATLAB 3.0.0

 Cor Class Reference

-This is the base class for generating objects with methods and storage components for computing and storing the correlation matrix of an input data.
+This is the base class for generating objects with methods and storage components for computing, storing, and visualizing the correlation matrix of an input data.

 More...